typst/packages/packages/preview/acrostiche/0.3.6/acrostiche.typ

   // Args:
   //   level: level of the heading.
 Default to 1.
   //   outlined: make the index section outlined.
 Default to false
   //   sorted: define if and how to sort the acronyms: "up" for alphabetical order, "down" for reverse alphabetical order, "" for no sort (print in the order they are defined).
-If anything else, sort as "up".
-Default to ""
+Default to "".
   //   title: set the title of the heading.
 Default to "Acronyms Index".
 Passing an empty string will result in removing the heading.
   //   delimiter: String to place after the acronym in the list.
 Defaults to ":"